Buyer Journey Mapping is about understanding how we make decisions and then providing the content to support that process.

-You see, there are very few things and products that we buy on impulse.
-Water, chocolate, cake, sweets…
+There are very few things and products that we buy on impulse.
+Like chocolate, cake, sweets…

-But for most products and services, we all go through the buyer’s journey, whether we’re aware of that or not.
-Let’s take my headphones as an example.
+But for most products and services, we all go through the buyer’s journey, regardless of whether we’re aware of that.
+So, let’s take my headphones as an example.
 I liked them from the moment I saw them available.
 However, I wasn’t ready to buy yet.
 I had my concerns and questions.

-The same thing happens if you’re buying a phone, a laptop, a house, a car or when you’re finding a tradesman.
+The same thing happens if you’re buying a phone, a laptop, a house, a car or when you’re finding a tradesperson.
 Any buying journey that requires consideration means you go through a process.
+(Buyer Journey Mapping)

 The process is always the same:

-One: I become aware of a problem or a Need or a desire.
+1. I notice a problem or a Need or a desire.

-(Would be nice to have pair of wireless headphones for running, the old ones are wired.)
+(Would be nice to have a pair of wireless headphones for running, the old ones have wires.)

 (My old headphones keep sliding off/out when running.)